GrantMStevens/react-context-forms/README.md

 ## Simple example

 Here is a simple, albeit slightly contrived example.
-The usage of state here is purely for illustration purposes.
+The use of state here is purely for illustration purposes.

 ```
 import React, { Component } from 'react'